JamesBremner/so77307162/README.md

 I have thousands of localities on a map (vector layer).
 Each of them present a deficit or a surplus.

+Localities are two dimensional polygons.
+Two localities touch when they share an edge.
+Each locality has a value.

-I am trying to create groups for which the sum of these deficits and surplus is close to 0 (between -0,5 and 0,5).
-The municipalities must be contiguous, that is to say that A touches B which touches C without C needing to touch A. The algorithm should try to maximize the size of groups and minimize the amount of localities that belong to no group.
+A group of localities must touch and have a sum of values close to zero (between -0,5 and 0,5).

+The algorithm should try to maximize the size of groups and minimize the amount of localities that belong to no group.
-The localities are polygons and two polygons touch if they share one or more edges.

 ![image](https://github.com/JamesBremner/so77307162/assets/2046227/5fcea3ad-c923-49b1-8a11-cff984c4fd8f)